AdobeDocs/analytics-platform.en/help/analysis-workspace/user-preferences.md

 >title="Sequential palette"
 >abstract="Applied to the Frequency trends (stacked bar) guided analysis.
 This palette holds a numeric meaning from light to dark."

 You can customize these preferences for all new Analysis Workspace projects, new Analysis Workspace panels, and new guided analyses.
-For information about how to access these preferences, see [Update preferences](#update-preferences).
+For information about how to access these preferences, see [Edit preferences](#edit-preferences).

 Some of these same preferences can also be customized for individual projects in Analysis Workspace, as described in [Project overview](/help/analysis-workspace/build-workspace-project/freeform-overview.md).